About Outdoor Swimmer

 Yvonne Turner at a lido

-Abi Whyte, Digital journalist
+Abi Whyte, Digital Editor

 Abi writes swimming news stories and features for the Outdoor Swimmer website and manages the social media channels.
 She loves to swim, run, hike and SUP close to her home in Herefordshire.
 While she’s a keen wild swimmer, Abi is new to the world of open water events and recently completed her first open water mile.
 She has previously written for BBC Countryfile Magazine, BBC History Magazine and Ernest Journal.